 Rightlight6 Room lighting audit

-What Rightlight6 is building
+What Rightlight6 covers

 Practical room lighting guidance, not vague inspiration.